pele-python/pele/doc/tutorial.rst

 Lets continue defining the system class for MyPotential.
 Lets set it up as a cluster of atoms floating in a vacuum.
 Thus we have all three spatial symmetries listed above.
 Assuming the atoms are indistinguishable we also have permutational symmetry.
-The mindist function which deals with these 4 symmetries is minPermDistStochastic() ::
+The mindist class which deals with these 4 symmetries is minPermDistStochastic() ::

-  from pygmin.mindist import minPermDistStochastic class MySystem(BaseSystem):
+  from pygmin.mindist import MinPermDistAtomicCluster class MySystem(BaseSystem):
     ...
     def get_mindist(self):
         permlist = [range(self.natoms)]
-        return MinDistWrapper(minPermDistStochastic, permlist=permlist)
+        return MinPermDistAtomicCluster(permlist=permlist, niter=10)

 We're not quite ready yet.
 The routine which searches for transition states uses a routine which walks uphill in the direction of the lowest eigenvector